correlllab/cu-droplet/getting_started.md

 | FUSEBYTE4     | 0xFF (valid)  |
 | FUSEBYTE5     | 0xF7 (valid)  |

-#### Programming

-The 'user_template.c' and 'user_template.h' files have comments to explain the functionality of the three key functions: 'init()', 'loop()', and 'handle_msg(msg_struct* msg)'.
-Feel free to delete these two files and replace them with your own.
-As long as you define those three functions somewhere in your code the linker should be able to sort it out.

-The /src/ and /include/ folders contain all of the hardware code.
-In theory, you shouldn't need to modify these files, but if you feel need to, be our guests!

 #### Serial Communication

 The Droplets are capable of serial communication with a computer.
 Primarily, we use this to view print statements from the Droplets, and occasionally to override their code for debugging purposes.